cfallon61/twisttier/data return types/communcation requirements.md

 ## Liking / Unliking a spin

-1. Client will `POST /api/spins/esteem/esteem` with the following parameters as an `esteem` object as a URL parameter request:
+1. Client will `POST /api/spins/esteem` with the following parameters as an `esteem` object as a body parameter request:
 ```
-params:
+body:
 {
   esteem: {
     postAuthor: <author's username>,